babasaraki/iandow.github.io/_posts/2016-08-16-How-to-monitor-Kafka-apps-with-jprofiler.md

 tags: [jprofiler, kafka]
 ---

 I've been spending a lot of time trying to maximize throughput for a Kafka data streaming pipeline.
 A large part of this effort has involved optimizations to data structures in my Java code.
 Generally speaking, anytime I use a data structure which is not a byte array, I sacrifice performance.
 But to precisely diagnose where and why my code is running inefficiently I use JProfiler.
+I like JProfiler because it integrates well with IntelliJ on my Mac and its user interface is nicely polished.
+You can learn more about JProfiler at [http://www.ej-technologies.com/products/jprofiler/overview.html](http://www.ej-technologies.com/products/jprofiler/overview.html).

 Here's how I connect JProfiler on my laptop to monitor a Kafka consumer process running on my remote cluster:

 First we need to install the JProfiler profiling agent on the cluster node where our application runs.
 Download the Jprofiler agent from [https://www.ej-technologies.com/download/jprofiler/files](https://www.ej-technologies.com/download/jprofiler/files).
 If you're using Linux, installation is easy.
 I just untar'd it to my home directory.